JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/Demo_Execution_Plan.md

 ```

 **If After All Vault Fixes Still Fails (Rare):**
-Then use API workaround below (Goose CLI stdio bug)
+Then use API workaround below (goose CLI stdio bug)

 ---